What Apollo Program Success Can Teach Indy Developers in the 2020s

 As I continued to read and reflect on what Dr. Low wrote, I came to the conclusion that many of the ideas he wrote about were relevant to independent software developers and small teams in a way that demanded my attention, and perhaps yours.

-1960s Era Spacecraft Design Principles Applicable to Indy Development in the 2020s
+1960s Era Spacecraft Design Principles Applicable to Indy Software Development in the 2020s

 Dr. Low divides spacecraft design into four key aspects: